 URS Presentation Guidelines

 All presentations should be aimed at a general audience — the URS is an opportunity for students to communicate their research to an audience from a broad range of backgrounds.
+Students may present their research in the Poster, Oral, or Performance Sessions.

 - Visual aids should be used if at all possible.
 A projector and screen/TV will be available — presenters are responsible for bringing a laptop and any necessary adapters.